MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/java-create-mongodb-objects.md

             // Remember to replace below "YourAzureCosmosDBAccount" with the name of your Azure Cosmos DB
             // account name and "YourAzureCosmosDBAccountKEY" with the Azure Cosmos DB account key.
-            // Or replace is with the connection string if you have it.
+            // Or replace it with the connection string if you have it.
             MongoClientURI uri = new MongoClientURI("mongodb://YourAzureCosmosDBAccount:YourAzureCosmosDBAccountKEY@YourAzureCosmosDBAccount.mongo.cosmos.azure.com:10255/?ssl=true&retrywrites=false&replicaSet=globaldb&maxIdleTimeMS=120000&appName=@YourAzureCosmosDBAccount@");

             MongoClient mongoClient = null;